 One of the ways that researchers determine whether an individual is mounting a healthy stress response is to look at their “slope of recovery.”
 This means that they monitor the time it takes for cortisol and ACTH (adrenocorticotropic hormone) levels to return to normal after a stressor or physical challenge is over.
 Traustadóttir et. al. (2004) found that in older women who were physically active, or “fit”, throughout life, there was a more rapid return of ACTH and cortisol levels to normal after the stressor was over.
 Active, older women had a significantly steeper slope of recovery after exercising than did unfit women.

 Your Stress Management Goals: Consider Regular Exercise

 Just four weeks of regular exercise can significantly alter salivary stress hormone levels.
-When cortisol is too high, feelings of anxiety, stress, depression, and insomnia may develop.
-When cortisol is too low, fatigue, inflammation, depression, and lethargy may develop.
+When cortisol is too high, feelings of anxiousness, stress, low mood, and sleep issues may develop.
+When cortisol is too low, fatigue, inflammation, low mood, and lethargy may develop.
 Thus, keeping cortisol regulatory and feedback mechanisms in check is important for long-term health outcomes.
 After four weeks of exercise training, serum cortisol levels start to normalize in women.
 Consider working with your healthcare provider to develop an exercise routine suitable for your specific needs.